tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 #### Sync Modes

 TDB_SYNC_NONE provides the fastest performance with no explicit fsync, relying on the OS page cache.
-TDB_SYNC_FULL offers the most durability by performing fsync after every block write.
-The sync mode is configurable per file, allowing WAL and SSTable files to have different modes.
+TDB_SYNC_FULL offers the most durability by performing fsync/fdatasync after every block write.
+The sync mode is configurable per column family and set internally for column family WAL and SSTable files.

 #### Thread Safety